This page was created to help couples plan and design their personal ceremony

 First question is how many rings?
 Some ceremonies only involve the groom giving the bride a ring.
 The next question is who will be speaking during the ring exchange?
 First option is for the one placing the ring to speak their line as they place the ring on the other's finger.
 In a one ring ceremony, the groom speaks the line while placing the ring on the bride's finger.
 In the two ring ceremony, this is followed by the bride speaking the line while placing the ring on the groom's finger.
 Often, the ring statement by groom/bride is recited (memorized), with or without prompt from officiant.
 This works well for one liners like "With this ring, I thee wed".
 For longer ring statements, echo style works well.
 Some couples like to give a response to receiving the ring, so examples of those are also provided.
 Second option is for the officiant to read a meaningful quote, such as the importance and/or history of the golden band, either before or as the rings are exchanged.
 This can either be followed by bride/groom statements, or rather instead of.
 While statements are traditional, it is not required for bride and groom to speak during ring exchange.

 "I (name) give you (name) this ring as an eternal symbol of my love and commitment to you."

 "Through this ring, I accept you as my (wife/husband), now and for all time."

-"I give you this ring, as I give to you all that I am, and accept from you, all that you are."
+"I give you this ring, a symbol of my love, as I give to you all that I am, and accept from you, all that you are."

-"With this ring, I thee wed, and with it, I bestow upon thee all the treasures of my mind, heart, and hands."
+"With this ring, I thee wed, and with it, I bestow upon thee all the treasures of my mind, my heart, and my hands."